ShahzainAhmed/Flutter_Interview_Notes/README.md

 const vs final:

-const: Compile-time constant, value is fixed and immutable.
-final: Can be assigned once, but value is not known at compile time.
 Responsiveness other than ScreenUtil: Use MediaQuery to adapt layouts based on screen size and orientation.

 Stateful Widget inside Stateless Widget: Instantiate a StatefulWidget within a StatelessWidget if needed.